OPA Use Cases in Terraform

 The tfsec cli has the ability to deploy custom policies written in Rego.

-For example, if we apply a simple rego to the S3 below, we get the following results:
+For example, if you implement a simple rego on the following S3, you will get the following results:

 Terraform